Our impact on people and policing - Impact Report (plain text format) - 2023/24

 Our impact - individuals and communities

-"It has restored my faith that someone has finally listened to me" - Feedback from service user
+"It has restored my faith that someone has finally listened to me"

-Our Impact - individuals
+Our impact - individuals

 Our service users include members of the public and members of the police.
 Many of the people we come into contact with have already gone through traumatic or stressful events, and navigating the police complaints system can be an unfamiliar and unsettling experience.
 It can also be a very difficult time for those under investigation.
 We guide all of our service users through the police complaints process.
 We are very aware that it is not only the outcome of our cases, but also how we carry out our work, that has a significant impact on an individual’s experience and their trust in the police complaints system.